logto-io/docs/docs/docs/recipes/deployment/README.md

 ### Database migration

 If a schema change is inevitable, we will provide a migration script.
-You don't need to care about it, simply run "pnpm migration-deploy" to upgrade your database schema.
+Simply run "pnpm migration-deploy" with ease to upgrade your database schema.